Students

 Graduate Research Assistant

 Liz received her B.A. in History from Truman State University.
-She is working at the Heritage Center of Murfreesboro and Rutherford County and assisting with the Auburntown Bank National Register nomination.
-Liz is interested in the Civil Rights era, African American neighborhoods and urban renewal, and the use of race in advertisements.
+She is working at the Heritage Center of Murfreesboro & Rutherford County and working on architectural descriptions for the National Register nomination of The Farm in Summertown, Tennessee.
+Her projects have included the Auburntown Bank National Register nomination, the Carothers House in Franklin, the enslaved workers cemetery at Laurel Furnace, and the Orange Mound driving tour.

 Paige Hurley